 Saturday 27th June, 13:00, The Chapel

-Victorian celebrity FREE
+Victorian Celebrity FREE

 Frivolous, destructive or dangerous?
 Jane Harrison of the Royal Grammar School, Worcester, will use Emma Dent’s collection to introduce Victorian celebrity culture and challenge contemporary stereotypes about its fans.